 I brought some casual sneakers for walking around, some athletic shoes for hikes, nice sandals and waterproof rubber sandals.
 Although it seems like a lot, I wore each pair and they all served a purpose.
 I chose athletic shoes that I didn’t mind getting wet, because the hikes can get muddy and slippery, so choose wisely.

 Instead of a swimsuit coverup, I packed two dresses that I could wear in the city and on the beach.
-I chose a workout dress a lot like the Outdoor Voices dress, as well as a loose white dress.
+I chose a workout dress a lot like the Girlfriend Collective dress, as well as a loose white dress.

 Swimwear for Hawaii